Balupu: Plot

 Ravi works as a collection agent of ICICI bank in Bangalore and leads a happy life along with his friends and his father Mohan Rao.
 Mohan Rao wishes to see Ravi married to a girl soon although Ravi is against it.
-One day, Ravi is informed that one of his friends, Seenu has been admitted in the hospital as he tried to kill himself by drinking nail polish solution.
+One day, Ravi is informed that one of his friends, Seenu has attempted suicide.
 Upon inquiring, Ravi finds out that his friend fell in love with a girl named Shruti.
 Shruti and her uncle Crazy Mohan, have a habit of cheating gullible young men in the name of love - including Seenu.
 Ravi decides to teach them a lesson.

-Ravi enters their life as a gullible youngster after Shruti "falls in love with him", starts torturing them.
+Ravi enters their life as a gullible youngster after Shruti "falls in love with him", he starts torturing them.
 Crazy Mohan's plans and attempts to let loose off Ravi always go in vain before him.
 Crazy Mohan, hatching upon a plan, tells Shruti to ask Ravi to marry her, thinking that Ravi will get cold feet and they would be rid of him.
 As fate would have it, Ravi, guessing their next move, also comes with a marriage proposal to Shruti.
 The pair, then, approach Mohan Rao and tell him that Ravi is in love with Shruti and that he proposed to her.
-They assume that this would enrage Mohan Rao, but Mohan Rao, happy that his son has finally fallen in love and wishes to marry a girl, accepts the proposal heartily.
+They assume that this would enrage Mohan Rao, but Mohan Rao accepts the proposal heartily.
 However, Shruti was already engaged to Rohit by her father sometime in the past.
 Their entire act of "cheating gullible young men" was just so that Shruti can have fun spending the last few days before getting married while Crazy Mohan can profit from it.
 One day, Ravi saves Shruti from some goons and finally comes off clean to Shruti as he believes that things have gone too far.
 He advises her not to play with people's feelings in future.
 Shruti finds herself falling in love with Ravi and informs Ravi's father Mohan Rao.

-Mohan Rao leaves the final decision to Shruti's father and guarantees that they would not face any problem in the future from Ravi, if Shruti's father decides against the proposal.
-On the other hand, Rohit's mother, in a fit of anger after hearing all the events that have transpired, warns Shruti that she would torture her after her marriage.
-After listening to both of them, Shruti's father, realizes his mistake and fixes Shruti's marriage with Ravi.
-Rohit and his mother is humiliated, who calls her brother Poorna, a dreaded don in Vizag.
+Mohan Rao leaves the final decision to Shruti's father and guarantees that they would not face any problem in the future from Ravi, whatever the decision on their proposal.
+On the other hand, Rohit's mother, in a fit of anger warns Shruti that she would torture her after the marriage.
+Listening to both of them, Shruti's father, realizes his mistake and fixes Shruti's marriage with Ravi.
+A humiliated Rohit's mother calls her brother Poorna, a dreaded don in Vizag.
 After arriving at the wedding venue with his henchmen, Poorna recognises that Ravi and Mohan Rao are his former nemesis Shankar and Nanaji.
 While Ravi is fighting with the goons, Poorna stabs Mohan Rao, kidnaps Shruti and flees away to Vizag.
 After admitting Mohan Rao to the hospital, Ravi starts narrating his past.